What's the colour of your urine or your pee when you get up first thing in the morning.

 The water content in food varies but some fruits and vegetables like watermelon or strawberries are 90% water by weight as far as water output goes we eliminate water ...,

 ..., through breathing as humidified air leaves the body as well as through sweating, urinating and with bowel movements.

-In addition to the water we get from foods the recommended daily amount of fluid intake for women is around 9 glasses of water or 2.2 liters and for men it's about 13 glasses or 3 liters.
+In addition to the water, we get from foods the recommended daily amount of fluid intake for women is around 9 glasses of water or 2.2 litres and for men, it's about 13 glasses or 3 litres.

 As we'll soon see the amount of water needed per day can vary depending on many different factors.

-Plain water is the ideal choice when it comes to hydration but all fluids including caffeinated drinks like coffee and tea or flavored waters and juices contribute to water intake.
+Plain water is the ideal choice when it comes to hydration but all fluids including caffeinated drinks like coffee and tea or flavoured waters and juices contribute to water intake.